marcellodibello/law-source/content/post/algorithms-criminal-justice.md

 If a less stringent threshold is adopted for white defendants, nobody will be better off.
 Blacks would still be subject to a 40% false positive rate, and whites also would be subject to a 40% false positive rate compared to the original 20%.
 Whites would be worse off with no gain for blacks.
 This is the so-called [leveling down objection](http://aristotle.rutgers.edu/joomlatools-files/docman-files/7Equality,Priority,andLDO.pdf) to egalitarianism.

-Another problem is that, by changing the decision threshold, people in different groups would be classified high risk or low risk following different thresholds - a violation of same threshold fairness.
+Another problem is that people in different groups would be classified high risk or low risk following different thresholds - a violation of same threshold fairness.

-These problems can be avoided if false positives and false negatives  are equalized *without* adjusting the decision threshold.
-I believe this can be done, but I will leave it for another time.
+These problems can be avoided if false positives and false negatives  can be equalized *without* adjusting the decision threshold.
+I believe this can be done, but I leave it for another time.

 ## Equal protection jurisprudence

-But a larger problem remains.
+A larger problem remains.
 A clear analytical framework for algorithmic fairness is still missing.
 The computer science literature provides several possible definitions, but no clear reason why they matter for algorithmic fairness and to what extent.
+Defending one conception or another, in a piecemeal way, is unsatisfactory.

-One obvious place to look is the [equal protection jurisprudence](https://www.law.cornell.edu/wex/equal_protection), specifically, the notions of disparate treatment and disparate impact.
+One obvious place to look for a general framework is [equal protection jurisprudence](https://www.law.cornell.edu/wex/equal_protection), specifically, the notions of disparate treatment and disparate impact.
 Aziz Z. Huq has shown, however, this is not going to work; see his 2019 article [Racial Equity in Algorithmic Criminal Justice](https://scholarship.law.duke.edu/dlj/vol68/iss6/1/), *Duke Law Journal* (68: 1043-1134).